martinjunior/emo-gen/README.md

 });
 ```

-### styleGuideGenerator.build(componentFiles, viewDir, componentData)
+### styleGuideGenerator.build(componentFiles, viewDir)

 Build the style-guide from the provided parameters.
 The `componentFiles` parameter must be a list of files and/or glob patterns (e.g., `['src/assets/scss/**']`).
-The `viewDir` parameter must be a relative path from the root of the style-guide source directory (`styleguide/src/` by default). `emo-gen` will treat all the `.html` files within the `viewDir` as static pages, building each one using Nunjucks api. `componentData` is an optional parameter that must take the shape of a component collection.
+The `viewDir` parameter must be a relative path from the root of the style-guide source directory (`styleguide/src/` by default). `emo-gen` will treat all the `.html` files within the `viewDir` as static pages, building each one via the Nunjucks api.

 Example: